|Title:||Surviving a Compromise of PyPI: End-to-end signing of packages|

 This material is based upon work supported by the National Science Foundation under Grants No. CNS-1345049 and CNS-0959138.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-We thank Nick Coghlan, Daniel Holth and the distutils-sig community in general for helping us to think about how to usably and efficiently integrate TUF with PyPI.
+We thank Nick Coghlan, Daniel Holth, Donald Stufft, Sumana Harihareswara, and the distutils-sig community in general for helping us to think about how to usably and efficiently integrate TUF with PyPI.

 Roger Dingledine, Sebastian Hahn, Nick Mathewson, Martin Peck and Justin Samuel helped us to design TUF from its predecessor Thandy of the Tor project.